RandompelaajaMr/Updater/README.md

 # Updater

-This is DEV readme (dont mine this yet please)
+This is DEV readme (dont mind this yet please)